nopnop2002/esp-idf-sx126x/ping-pong/README.md

 # Response time
-Time required from Start to Finish.
+Time (Ticks) required from Start to Finish.
 ```
 +-----------+           +-----------+            +-----------+           +-----------+
 |           |Start      |           |            |           |           |           |